-In Religion, Philosophy and Ethics you will explore life’s ‘big questions’.
+In A Level Religion, Philosophy and Ethics you will explore life’s ‘big questions’.
 Philosophers and theologians throughout history have asked questions which still challenge minds today.
-In Religion, Philosophy and Ethics you will critically study the nature of reality and explore ethical dilemmas.
+In this subject you will critically study the nature of reality and explore ethical dilemmas.

 In the religious strand of the course you will study Christian theology.
 You will take an academic approach to studying the origins of the Christian tradition and the development of Christian belief.
 You will study how contemporary Christianity has engaged with modern society, including its responses to feminism, pluralism and secularism.

-GCSE Grade 5 or above in either English Language or a Humanities subject (e.g. History, Geography, Sociology).
+GCSE Grade 5 or above in either English Language and a Humanities subject (e.g. History, Geography, Sociology).

 This is an OCR Religious Studies qualification with three examinations at the end of two years.

 Students studying this subject at A Level often go on to study history, theology, philosophy and other related humanities subjects in Higher Education.

 Students may go onto careers in teaching, journalism, medicine, ministry, social work, politics and many more.